shaoncsecu/BanglaEmotion/README.md

 ### ***Please do not use this code without proper citation (follow the ethics and be honest ^_^)***

 #### Author: Md Ataur Rahman
-Dept. of Language Science and Technology
+Dept. of Language Science and Technology,
 University of Saarland
-Saarbrucken, Germany

 Email: shaoncsecu[at]gmail[dot]com